 Carbon Accounting and Retrofit in Architectural Planning: A Sustainability Approach

-Climate change is one of the most pressing global challenges of our time.
-Anthropogenic greenhouse gas emissions, primarily CO₂, lead to rising temperatures on the planet with all the resulting negative consequences.
-The construction sector is one of the largest sources of CO₂ emissions.
-Buildings account for about 40% of global carbon dioxide emissions, making architectural planning a key area for implementing decarbonization in construction.
+Climate change is one of the most pressing global issues of the 21st century.
+Anthropogenic greenhouse gas emissions, primarily CO₂, lead to rising temperatures on the planet.
+With all the resulting negative consequences.
+One of the largest sources of CO₂ emissions is the construction sector.
+Buildings account for approximately 40% of global carbon dioxide emissions, making architectural planning a key area for implementing construction decarbonization.

-In this context, the issue of reducing the carbon footprint in architecture and construction becomes of paramount importance.
-A comprehensive approach is needed - from carbon accounting and energy-efficient design to retrofitting existing buildings.
-Architects are called to play a key role in creating an environmentally friendly and sustainable living environment through the implementation of carbon accounting methods in design.
+In this regard, the issue of reducing carbon footprint in architecture and construction becomes paramount.
+A comprehensive approach is needed — from carbon accounting and energy-efficient design to retrofitting existing buildings.
+Architects are called to play a key role in creating an ecological and sustainable living environment through the implementation of carbon accounting methods in design.

 "Architecture today is not just about aesthetics and functionality.
-It is, above all, a responsibility to future generations.
-Every designed building should minimize its carbon footprint throughout its entire life cycle, from construction to disposal," – notes Christos Passas, Design Director at Zaha Hadid Architects.
+It is, above all, responsibility to future generations.
+Every designed building must minimize its carbon footprint throughout its entire life cycle, from construction to disposal," notes Christos Passas, Design Director at Zaha Hadid Architects.

 Carbon Accounting in Architecture: Understanding the Problem

 Construction and operation of buildings are among the main sources of greenhouse gas emissions.
-According to experts, buildings account for about 40% of global CO₂ emissions.
-A building's carbon footprint represents the total amount of greenhouse gas emissions throughout its entire life cycle: from the extraction of construction materials to demolition.
+According to expert estimates, buildings account for approximately 40% of global CO₂ emissions.
+A building's carbon footprint represents the total amount of greenhouse gas emissions throughout its entire life cycle: from extraction of construction materials to demolition.

-Diagram of a building's life cycle with carbon emission stages and carbon accounting methods.Modern carbon accounting methods allow for detailed analysis of the carbon footprint at each stage of a building's life cycle (LCA) and make informed decisions to reduce it.
-Life cycle assessment of a building is becoming an essential tool for architects striving to create sustainable designs.
+Building life cycle diagram with carbon emission stages and carbon accounting methods.Modern carbon accounting methods allow for detailed analysis of carbon footprint at each stage of the building life cycle (LCA) and making informed decisions to reduce it.
+Life cycle assessment of buildings becomes a necessary tool for architects striving to create sustainable projects.

-To reduce the carbon footprint, architects pay attention to the selection of low-carbon construction materials, energy efficiency of buildings, and integration of renewable energy sources in architecture.
+To reduce carbon footprint, architects pay attention to selecting low-carbon construction materials, building energy efficiency, and integrating renewable energy sources in architecture.
 The architectural planning stage plays a key role.
-It is at this stage that decisions affecting future CO₂ emissions are made.
+It is at this stage that decisions are made that will affect CO₂ emissions in the future.

 Embodied and Operational Carbon: Two Sides of the Same Coin